Nutlope/chat/README.md

 npm run dev
 ```

-# Future v2
+# Version 2 (future)

-For version 2 of this app, here is some of the inspiration and features I want to ship
+For version 2 of this app, here are some features I want to add:

-Inspo:
+- [ ] Auth with Clerk.
+- [ ] Header with profile pic + name + clone github on the right.
+On the left, select item to pick what model to use (mistral, Llama, ect...).
+- [ ] Share and Rewrite buttons like Perplexity.
+- [ ] No sidebar.
+Just chatbox on the bottom similar to chatGPT or Pi with a disclaimer.
+- [ ] Search by pressing enter in the text box.
+- [ ] Migrate app to the Next.js app router.
+- [ ] Make sure the app scrolls as the text comes in.

+Get inspo from:

 - https://chat.openai.com/
 - https://chat.vercel.ai/